kabotnik/white-elephant/README.md

 # white-elephant
-Give it a list of players and players from the list
+Give it a list of players and it will select the next player until all have had a turn.

 ## Building